nforgeio-actions/environment/README.md

 # neon-environment

+**INTERNAL USE ONLY:** This GitHub action is not intended for general use.
+The only reason why this repo is public is because GitHub requires it.

 GitHub Action that loads JOBRUNNER system environment variables into the current job.

 These are the system variables currently loaded by the action: